-The boundaries of the museum will be the boundaries of the state, as staff and technology bring the visitor experience to those unable to visit in person.
-For example, programs will be livestreamed into schools and public libraries.
-(See back side for more.)
+The boundaries of the history center will be the boundaries of the state, as staff and technology bring the visitor experience to those unable to visit in person.
+For example, programs will be live-streamed into schools and public libraries.
+(See next page for more.)
 Local history partners can book traveling exhibits.
 Staff educators will visit distant schools with the Hands-On History program.
-Classes will visit historic sites using the same curriculum developed for the new museum.
+Classes will visit historic sites using the same curriculum developed for the history center.